 Each piece of Caesarstone is made from up to 93% natural quartz stone.
 The remainder is the bonding and colouring agents which binds the stone particles together and give the stone its vibrant colour.
 Caesarstone are committed to reducing the environmental impact of their products, and Caesarstone contains up to 42% reclaimed quartz.

 While Caesarstone can be used in an enormous number of situations, the most common use in the UK is for kitchen or bathroom worktops.
 Caesarstone Worktops have a number of advantages including:

 - Quartz is one of the hardest known natural minerals

 - Extensive range of vibrant and neutral colours

 - Unlikely to be damaged by household chemicals

 - Non-porous so they do not absorb water, germs or smells

 - Easy to care for – no need to wax or seal

 Other uses for Caesarstone

 Caesarstone has many uses in the home and further afield.
-Caesarstone worktops are a popular option in bars, restaurants and even laboratories where the hygienic nature of this processed stone is essential.
+Caesarstone Worktops are a popular option in bars, restaurants and even laboratories where the hygienic nature of this processed stone is essential.
 The range of bright and muted shades also makes it an attractive option for flooring and tiling.
-Caesarstone can be made in thin tiles, making it a light weight option for creating a stone bathroom.
+Caesarstone can be made into thin tiles, making it a light weight option for creating a stone bathroom.
 It can also be moulded into a wide range of shapes, and is sometimes used to create furniture and baths.